 INTRODUCTION

-Instructors for this module should have experience in traffic routeing and traffic management as well as in the general VTS and maritime fields.
+Instructors for this module should have experience in in general VTS and maritime fields, including the international regulatory elements of VTS.
 If this cannot be achieved then an appropriate expert should cover certain sections of the module.
-Every instructor should have full access to simulated VTS.
-In addition, arrangements should be made, if practicable, for trainees to visit operations VTS centres.

 SUBJECT FRAMEWORK